amirmasoudabdol/eSS/README.md

 ## Enhanced Scatter Search In C

-This repository contains a C implementation of derivation of a Scatter Search algorithm developed by Mario ....
-The first implementation was in matlab in a so called “eSS” package which is not supported anymore; in fact, the improved and parallelise matlab version is now included in the package called AMIGO.
+This repository contains a C implementation of derivation of a Scatter Search algorithm developed by Mario Rodriguez-Fernandez et al. 2006.
+[1] The first implementation was in matlab in a so called “eSS” package which is not supported anymore; in fact, the improved and parallelise matlab version is now included in the package called AMIGO.
 The source code for improved eSS implementation is available in form of M-packages.
-The C version presented here is based on the latest changes to the algorithm but not provide the parallize algorithm yet.
+The C version presented here is based on the latest changes to the algorithm in a  publication by Jose a.
+Egea et al, 2010.
+[2]

 ### Enhanced Scatter Search Algorithm